 - 8.3.
 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (20) Operation and Maintenance of NAHASDA-Assisted Units [202(4)] - 8.4.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (19) Housing Management Services [202(4)] - 8.4.
 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
 If more than one outcome applies, create a separate program for each outcome.):